giorgiop94/giorgio-blog/_blog/writing/cole.md

 >
 >

-If you want to hear Cole talk more about meditation, you can check (https://youtu.be/gsKjJRSmYio?t=257) (minutes 4 to 9), where he discusses how he uses meditation to deal with stressful situations and how he wants to make meditation more a part of his life.
+If you want to hear Cole talk more about meditation, you can check [this interview](https://youtu.be/gsKjJRSmYio?t=257) (minutes 4 to 9), where he discusses how he uses meditation to deal with stressful situations and how he wants to make meditation more a part of his life.

  ## Recap: It’s all about the mind